pavelpascari/weber/README.md

 go get -u github.com/pavelpascari/weber
 ```

-`weber` relies on chrome headless to perform its tasks.
-You can install it by following the instructions [here](https://developers.google.com/web/updates/2017/04/headless-chrome).
+`weber` relies on Chrome browser to perform its tasks.
+You can install it by following the instructions [here](https://www.google.com/chrome/).

+`weber` relies on `github.com/chromedp/chromedp` to leverage Chrome DevTools Protocol.

 ## Usage